 Sunday, November 24, 2024

-I'm trying to avoid social media these days, and I've thoroughly neglected this journal because my work keeps me busy.
+I'm trying to avoid social media these days, both input and output.
+As for output, my Twitter, IG, and journal haven't been updated in ages because my work keeps me very busy.
 But Thanksgiving provided a break in the action, and time to reflect.

 "Man is fond of counting his troubles, but he does not count his joys.” ― Fyodor Dostoevsky

 My wife periodically shares that when she tells her friends about my job, they often respond with something like, “that has to be one of the best jobs in the world.”
-She tells them that it has frustrating moments, like every job...but that yes, it is also pretty cool.
+She assures them that it has frustrating moments, like any job...but that yes, it is usually pretty terrific.

-She reminded me of that yesterday, and it snapped me out of my rump-dragging stupor - after a month of late nights and tight deadlines.
-I tend to overlook my blessings.
+She reminded me of this yesterday - and it snapped me out of my rump-dragging stupor...after a month of late nights, and tight deadlines.

-I spent many years staying with it - drawing and writing - while working crazy side jobs, (moving furniture, modeling ski wear, and managing a B&B.) I have several friends and colleagues who are on that same artist’s path, and it can be very challenging.
+I stayed with it - drawing and writing - while working side jobs early on, before it became a full time thing.
+I have friends and colleagues who are on that same nonlinear artist’s path, and it can be challenging.

 -----------

-There has been no gabbing about advertising or publishing work here in a while, so, I'll only mention a handful of recent things:
+There has been no advertising or publishing work discussed here in many moons, so, I'll share a few recent things:

-I began working with a new client to create a regular comic strip for their employees.
-McKesson is a pharmaceutical and medical firm, (#9 on the Fortune 500 list - bigger than Microsoft, Ford or General Motors, which was a surprise to me). - That size made for a lengthy hiring process.
+McKesson Healthcare decided this year that they wanted to create a regular comic strip for their 31,000 employees.
+They are a pharmaceutical and medical firm, (and larger than Microsoft, Ford or General Motors, which was a surprise).
+That inherent complexity made for a lengthy hiring process.

-The project involves writing and drawing specific humor, focusing on cyber security, and corporate IT.
+It involves writing and drawing specific humor, focusing on cyber security, and corporate IT.
 We started in October, which was "Cyber Security Awareness month".
+Below are two initial pieces, with corporate messaging added to the cartoons.

-The cartoons appear on each of their 31,000 employee's computers/devices at sign-in, so that security is on one's mind to begin the day.
+The cartoons appear on each of their employee's computers/devices at sign-in, so that security is on one's mind to begin the day.
 A new cartoon about a new subject runs each month.
-(I'd get tired of seeing the same thing on my monitor say, 30 times...so I can sympathize with anyone who's 'had enough' of any of my cartoons by the end of the month.)
+(To be honest, I get tired of seeing the same thing on my monitor say, 30 times.
+I change my screensavers often.
+So, I can sympathize with any McKesson employee who's 'had enough' of a cartoon by the end of each month.)

 The response thus far has been positive, and even their CEO recently got in touch with an idea for next month's subject.
 It's been a lot of fun, thus far.